Revealing Hidden Topology of Complex Vector Beams via Plasmonic Interactions: Generation and Probing of Topologically Encoded CVBs

-When a voltage of $V_Q = 1.8V$ is applied, we indeed observe bright phaseless interference, manifested by a pronounced bright spot at the center.
-Increasing this value to $V_Q = 2.2V$ results in the formation of a first-order PV, characterized by a central phase singularity.
-Upon increasing the voltage further to $V_Q = 3.8V$, a phaseles plasmonic distribution reappears.
+When a voltage of $V_Q = 1.8V$ is applied, we indeed observe phaseless interference, manifested by a pronounced bright spot at the center (corresponding to a PV with a topological charge $l = 0$).
+Increasing this value to $V_Q = 2.2V$ results in the formation of a first-order PV, characterized by a central phase singularity (indicating a PV with a topological charge $l = \pm 1$).
+In order to verify the exact magnitude of the topological charge an additional dynamic phase induced by a spiral slit is used in the following section.
+Upon increasing the voltage further to $V_Q = 3.8V$, a phaseless plasmonic distribution reappears.
 The corresponding experimental results are shown in Figs. \ref{Plasmonic Interfernce}(a–c), with the insets highlighting the zoomed central region of each mode.
 In contrast, for vertical polarization ($|V\rangle$) incident on the $Q$-plate, the plasmonic field consistently exhibits a destructive plasmonic interference at the center for all applied voltages, as shown in Figs. \ref{Plasmonic Interfernce}(d–f).
-This latter behaviour is theoretically expected for an azimuthal polarization distribution due to the out-of-phase fields exciting SPs at the opposite sides of the ring.
+This latter behaviour is theoretically expected for an azimuthal polarization distribution due to the out-of-phase fields exciting SPs at the opposite sides of the circular slit \cite{lerman2009demonstration,chen2009plasmonic}.